-Justin Stack will begin his first season as an assistant
+Justin Stack will begin his secondseason as an assistant coach for both the men's and women's volleyball progras at Coker in 2014-15.

 Stack comes to Coker after serving as the assistant men’s and women’s volleyball coach at Baruch College for four years.